Why Choose a Career With Leeds Autism Services?

 • Health and wellbeing support, including a 24-hour helpline

-Latest Vacancies Volunteering Ask a question
+Apply now Latest Vacancies Apprenticeships Volunteering

 When you work at Leeds Autism Services, you will make a positive difference to people's lives every day.
 It's rewarding, challenging and loads of fun; you'll meet some great people, and access brilliant training and development opportunities.
-If you'd like to find out more about a career in care, you can watch the video below from the Department of Health and Social Care.

 Equal Opportunities